dantrr/100-days-of-code/r1-log.md

 learned how to spider around a mailing list, and i made a diagram detailing each task.

 ### R1D79 // 18-July-2022
+learned about numpy_financial for finCalculations.

+### R1D80 // 19-July-2022